 Anne: How is shame different than addiction?

-I monitor these very large forums where we have, primarily, young men who are quitting porn, and one of them’s called No Fap, and it has over 300,000 members, and they did a survey.
+I monitor these very large forums where we have, primarily, young men who are quitting porn, and one of them’s called No Fap.
+It has over 300,000 members.
+They did a survey.
 They found that 62% of their members, who are trying to quit porn, are agnostic or atheist.
-So, no, porn addiction isn’t about shame because these addicts don’t feel shame about pornography because they don’t think it’s bad.
+So, no. Porn addiction isn’t about shame because these addicts don’t feel shame about pornography because they don’t think it’s bad.

 Anne: Why this is so important to me is because I remember a specific situation where my ex’s behaviors were escalating out of control.
 He was becoming more abusive, and his dad came over.
 They prayed together in our basement and then his dad left.
 Then he came up about an hour later.
 I said, “How did it go with your dad?” and he was like, “Fine.
 Then, after that prayer, I looked at porn for an hour and masturbated.”